-8.3.3 Applications for Tenure and Promotion
+8.7 Application for Tenure and/or Promotion

-Unless the probationary faculty member holds a rank other than Assistant Professor, the Application for Tenure will automatically be considered for both tenure and promotion to Associate Professor.
-The criteria and standards for receiving tenure shall be the same as those for promotion from Assistant Professor to Associate Professor.
+Unless the probationary faculty member holds a rank other than Assistant Professor, the Application for Tenure will automatically be considered for both Tenure and Promotion to Associate Professor.
+The criteria and standards for receiving Tenure shall be the same as those for promotion from Assistant Professor to Associate Professor.